Divorce

 The respondent has 30 days to respond to the petition for dissolution.
 If a response is not properly filed with the court, the judge can issue a default judgment based only on the evidence presented by the Petitioner.
 The Court will often award the Petitioner what they are asking for, so it is essential the Respondent act quickly when they are served with a petition for dissolution.

-The Discovery Process Following the filing of the petition for dissolution and the response from the other party, discovery will take place where each party will request information from the opposing party to potentially be used as evidence in the divorce case.
+The Discovery Process: Following the filing of the petition for dissolution and the response from the other party, discovery will take place where each party will request information from the opposing party to potentially be used as evidence in the divorce case.
 Discovery includes interrogatories (written questions to opposing party), requests for documents, deposition (an oral examination under oath) and possibly medical or mental evaluations.

 Annulment: If an annulment is granted, there is no divorce, but rather the marriage is ended because it was never legally valid.
 Annulments can be challenging to get and are only granted under specific circumstances, including: when the spouses are related, lack of capacity to marry, fraud, lack of assent, impotency, duress, spouse under age, criminal conviction precluding marriage,